patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/divider/divider.md

 id: Divider
 section: components
 ---
-Use the **Divider** as a horizontal separator to create space or group items on a page or within a list.
+A **divider** is a horizontal separator that creates space or groups items within a page or list.